 - Graphic Arts/Retail: students have the opportunity to develop the skills necessary for entry level positions in the retail field.
 Students will perform a variety of tasks including stocking shelves, building end displays, and providing customer service while maintaining a safe and organized working environment at several local businesses.
 Students will also learn the technique of screen printing, sublimation, embroidery, merchandising and sales.

-- Woods/Furniture: students participate in building, refinishing, repairing, and reupholstering furniture.
+- Wood/Furniture: students participate in building, refinishing, repairing, and reupholstering furniture.
 The class will also learn how to operate industrial equipment in a safe and efficient manner.

-- Students enrolled at SCC have a current IEP.
+- Students enrolled at SCC are Juniors & Seniors with a current IEP.

 - Transportation is provided by the Kern High School Transportation Department from the students home school to and from SCC.